low-earth-orbit/notes/web-dev-starter-guide.md

 ## Agile Methodologies

 If you haven't worked in an Agile team, it is good to know the basics of Agile.
-Watching a few videos on Agile or a Software Engineering course that covers Agile should be enough.
+An introductory course on Agile or a Software Engineering course that covers Agile should be enough.

-The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a PM - two-day training and easy exam; for other roles, the certification doesn't carry much value.
+The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a PM - two-day training and easy exam; alternatively, [PMP](https://www.pmi.org/certifications) by PMI if you're eligible.
+For other roles, these certification don't carry much value.

 ## Cloud: AWS